 If a routine name is not available for S, D, C, and Z, the x prefix will not be used and each routine name will be listed.
 Also available (but not listed) in 64-bit enable operating environments are the corresponding routines in 64-bit.
-Their names are denoted by the 64 suffix.
-For example, the 64-bit version of xBDSQR is
+Their names are denoted by the $64$ suffix.
+For example, the 64-bit versions of x BDSQR are the following: